Durga Mata Chalisa | Maa Durga Chalisa lyrics

 According to legends, when Goddess Parvati was meditating, a fierce lion tried to attack her.
 But when she looked at him with love and compassion, he became calm and devoted to her, turning into her loyal companion.
 Lord Shiva later named him Somnandi.
 Some also believe that the lion was either a gift from her father, Himavan, or a defeated demon given to her by her son, Kartikeya.

-Thus, Durga riding a lion symbolizes her divine power (Shakti), fearlessness, and the victory of good over evil.
-It shows that true strength comes from love, self-control, and righteousness.
+The symbolism of the Gunas adds more depth to this meaning.
+The lion, with its wild and powerful energy, represents Rajo Guna (Passion and Action).
+The Goddess skillfully controls this energy and directs it toward Satva Guna (Goodness and Dharma).
+Therefore, Durga riding a lion symbolizes her divine power (Shakti), her fearlessness, and the triumph of good over evil.
+It demonstrates that true strength comes from love, self-control, and righteousness.

 This fierce battle went on for nine straight days and nights, which we now celebrate as Navratri.